Life Sciences Consulting Case Interview: Pharma, Biotech, and MedTech Cases (2026)

 - The most reusable structure is market assessment, pricing strategy, payer access, and commercial model.

-- ZS leans commercial analytics and market access; L.E.K. leans life sciences strategy and diligence; Huron leans healthcare operations and life sciences commercialization.
+- ZS leans commercial analytics and market access; the L.E.K. / LEK case interview guide is the better fit for life sciences strategy and diligence; Huron leans healthcare operations and life sciences commercialization.

 - Simon-Kucher is the pricing-heavy path inside pharma cases, especially drug pricing and value communication.